2024 Individual Support Grant Recipients Announced

 Sally Avery, recalling the decade of the 1930s, in a 1982 interview with Tom Wolf

 After meeting Avery in 1929, Gottlieb often visited him with Mark Rothko, first at the Averys' studio in Lincoln Square, then at 72nd Street where they moved around 1930.
-Gottlieb and Rothko were greatly inspired by Avery's practice and often worked in Avery's studio, sketching each other and working from the same life models.
+Gottlieb and Rothko were greatly inspired by Avery and often worked in his studio, sketching each other and working from the same life models.

 Gottlieb viewed myth as an alternative to realism, which he wanted to avoid.
 He recalled saying to Rothko around 1941, "'How about some classical subject matter like mythological themes?'
 And we agreed...
 Mark chose to do some themes from the plays of Aeschylus, and I played around with the Oedipus myth, which was both a classical theme and a Freudian theme."